-Reserve funds are like a savings account; it is used to fund large-scale maintenance such as roof replacements and pavement resurfacing, as well as capital improvement projects such as a new playground or amenity.
+Reserve funds are like a savings account; it pays for large-scale maintenance expenses such as roof replacements and pavement resurfacing, as well as capital improvement projects such as a new playground or amenity.
 Operational costs and other community expenses do not fall under reserve funds.

 A special assessment is a one-time fee levied on homeowners.
-Special assessments are usually collected when the HOA does not have enough money in its reserves to cover large and unexpected expenses.
+The HOA usually collects special assessments when the HOA does not have enough money in its reserves to cover large and unexpected expenses.

-Special assessments will depend on the state’s laws and the community’s bylaws, but generally, homeowners are required to pay them.
-Just like HOA fees, there can be fines and consequences if homeowners refuse to pay the special assessment.
+Special assessments will depend on the state’s laws and the community’s bylaws, but generally, homeowners must pay them.
+Just like association fees, there can be fines and consequences if homeowners refuse to pay the special assessment.

 By now, you have a clear answer to “What is HOA?”
 Residents like to see a well-put-together area where they live and call home.
 Ultimately, a homeowners association is in charge of the upkeep and safety of the neighborhood.
 They make sure the residents are happy.